• Skip to main content

 According to the Food Research and Action Center:

 Competitive foods, such as snacks and sodas, compete with the school breakfast and lunch programs and can draw money out of students’ school meal accounts.
-Many school districts will provide the reimbursable school meal to students when they have accrued school meal debt, but limit purchasing competitive foods.
-School districts can arrange the environment of the cafeteria so that competitive foods are only accessible once a student has gone through the lunch line.
+Many school districts will provide reimbursable school meal to students when they have accrued school meal debt, but limit purchasing competitive foods.
+School districts can arrange the cafeteria environment so that competitive foods are only accessible once a student has gone through the lunch line.

 Use the Application Submission Date